SondreNilsen/Shiny.RAND12/README.md

 ------------------------------------------------------------------------

-*Created by Sondre Aasen Nilsen, on Behalf of Center for Patient-Reported Data, Haukeland University Hospital, Bergen, Norway*
+*Created by Sondre Aasen Nilsen, on Behalf of Center for Patient-Reported Data, Haukeland University Hospital, Bergen, Norway.*
-*Questions or feedback?
-Email: sondre.aa.nilsen@gmail.com*